 All residents are required to attend regular AA meetings outside the house, to establish a relationship with an AA sponsor, and to work on the 12-step program of AA.

-After Relapse Prevention, residents attend the Sober Living Skills sessions.
-This class offers the opportunity for practicing skills needed to re-enter society as a sober woman.
-Workshops include Emotional Sobriety, Conflict Resolution, Goal Setting, Employment, Financial Responsibility and Time Management.
+After Relapse Prevention, residents attend groups with a focus on Sober Living Skills.
+These groups offer the opportunity to practice skills needed to re-enter society as a sober woman.
+Topics addressed include Emotional Sobriety, Conflict Resolution, Goal Setting, Employment, Financial Responsibility and Time Management.

 If you’re like most residents at Stepping Stone, at some point you will think about what it will be like to return home—a different person.
 How will you fit into an old world that stayed the same while you were gone?
 How will you interact with loved ones, friends and family members?
 Will you need to switch from your early recovery job to a more challenging one?
 Will you be able to connect with a support group?

 Your Exit Strategy – Before you are ready to complete your time at Stepping Stone, we will work with you to develop an exit strategy.
 You will be given an exit plan to fill out which goes into detail about what you will be doing once you leave Stepping Stone.
 The exit plan is a helpful tool for seeing what could be triggers for you and where you will be able to get ongoing support in your recovery.
 Staff will meet with you to go over your exit plan, making sure you are leaving with a solid exit strategy and have considered all aspects of your return to the community.